Analisa1984/dovenity-spa/README.md

 9. User Story #9

-   I would like to know the training level the staff has had.
+   I would like to know the training level of all the staff has had.

 10. User Story #10